Mosaal/cozy-photos/ESOF/5th-Report/5th Report.md

 ## Report Evolution Process

 In order to find out what we could implement in this project we went to [Cozy documentation](https://docs.cozy.io/en/hack/contributing/) and saw that were plenty of ways to contribuit to Cozy Photos.
-We could improve de documentation, build an application, resolve bugs and translate, we choose the last, translating, since any of us is fluent in CoffeeScript and were a bit tight with time to learn it, we went with translating to portuguese since it was something they were lacking.
+We could improve de documentation, build an application, resolve bugs and translate, we choose the last, translating, since none of us is experienced enough in CoffeeScript and were a bit tight with time to learn, we went with translating to portuguese since it was something they were lacking.

-They had german translations, spanish, french and english so, always following the guidelines in the [Cookbook] (https://docs.cozy.io/en/hack/cookbooks/localization.html#Summary-for-translator-contributors), doing the implementation of this new feature was easy.
+They had german, spanish, french and english translations so, always following the guidelines in the [Cookbook] (https://docs.cozy.io/en/hack/cookbooks/localization.html#Summary-for-translator-contributors), doing the implementation of this new feature was easy.
 In the cookbook, everything we needed was very well explained, we just had to go [client/app/locales folder] (https://github.com/Mosaal/cozy-photos/tree/master/client/app/locales), write the .json file following the existing model, commit it and make a pull request.

 ## Link to Pull Request

 ## Topics Covered by Student
+- Alexandre Moreira (Report Evolution Process)
 - Nuno Neto (Discuss Software Maintainability)
 - Mariana Guimarães (Report Evolution Process)